Patient’s Bill of Rights

 If you would like to read more about these rights, you can visit www.healthcare.gov/how-does-the-health-care-law-protect-me.

 The Bill of Rights discussed so far focuses on health insurance coverage, but there are others for different settings, like these:

 - Rights of people in hospitals

 Certain US states have their own versions of a bill of rights for patients.
 Insurance plans sometimes have lists of rights for subscribers.

 The American Hospital Association (AHA) has a document called The Patient Care Partnership that replaced the AHA’s Patients’ Bill of Rights.
 This brochure can help a person be a more active partner in his or her health care when in the hospital.
-(See the “To learn more” section below.)
+(See the “Additional resources” section below.)